 The relationship between depression and anxiety and addiction is a strong one.
-One in four adults with a mental illness also suffers from a substance abuse disorder, making it critical to understand the connection for effective treatment.
-Here’s what you need to know and how to get help with substance abuse disorders for yourself or a loved one.
+Because one in four adults with a mental illness also suffers from a substance abuse disorder, it’s critical to understand the connection for effective treatment.
+So here’s what you need to know and how to get help with substance abuse disorders for yourself or a loved one.

 Depression is a serious mental illness that changes the way you think, act, and feel.
-It may impair your day-to-day life.
+Also, it may impair your day-to-day life.

 Types of Depression

 - Seasonal Affective Disorder: Depression associated with a reduction in the body’s exposure to natural light in the winter.

 - Major Depression: Primary depression with five or more symptoms each day, lasting two weeks or more.

 - Dysthymia: A mild form of depression that lasts years.
 May lead to major depression.

 - Atypical Depression: A diagnosis of depression that does not fit into the above categories.

 Symptoms of depression include but are not limited to: